richplastow/20231104-running-rust-four-ways/README.md

 a JavaScript app, jump to the next section, [Recreate this repo, step-by-step.](
 #recreate-this-repo-step-by-step)

-But if that's [tl;dr,](https://merriam-webster.com/dictionary/TL%3BDR) or if you just want to check that everything's working:
+But if that's TL;DR, or if you just want to check that everything's working:

 `npm run build`
 ...you should see `Done!
 All three builds succeeded`

+In your Terminal, run `./dist/1-standalone-binary/greet`.
+You should see:
+`Hello from Rust, standalone binary app!`

 Run the test-all script:
 `npm test`